 Welcome to High School Transformation

-Let’s explore why high school transformation matters and what it entails, using real-world examples of transformation to unpack the key steps of the transformation journey.
+Let’s explore why high school transformation matters, what it entails, and the key steps in the transformation journey.

 The Science and Art of High School Transformation

-The essential building blocks to make transformation distinct—and effective
+The essential building blocks to make transformation meaningful—and effective

 1. Starting with students at the center.